rcrowther/apertium-dictionary-generator/README.rst

     .head :regularNoun .noggin :regularNoun
     ...

+Prefixes are optional.

 Notes
 ~~~~~
 What it can not do
 ------------------
 The script is an automated input helper.
 There are many Apertium
-features it can not create, major items are,
+features it can not create.
+Major items are,

 No full output
-    the results in the output files must be pasted into
+    results in the output files must be pasted into
     dictionaries.

 Dictionaries only